-The formula for calculating the graduation rate for the class of 2007 will be based on four year completers and will be used in the AYP calculation for 2008.
+The formula for calculating the graduation rate will be based on four year completers and will be used in the AYP calculation.
 With the implementation of a unique student identifier within the next year districts within Idaho will be better able to track transfers of students within the state.

-Board action October 2, 2003 IDAPA 08.02.03
+Board action October 2, 2003 IDAPA 08.02.03 Board Action June 17, 2010